lexibank/tlopo/out/vol3/chapter8.md

 <a id="s-1"></a>

 ## 1. Introduction

 The plants treated in this chapter grow in secondary lowland rain forest or in grasslands, i.e., in the forest which regrows on old fallow areas and on the grasslands that appear when regrowth doesn' t occur.
 The dominant characteristics of secondary forest plants are that they do not grow large enough to become canopy trees and they are intolerant of shade-they need sunlight ([Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 323).
-As long as secondary regrowth remains low enough in stature, they survive, but when they lose their dominance to taller trees typical of the primary rain forest canopy, they cease to reproduce at that location (see ch.2, [§3.2.2](#s-3-2)).
+As long as secondary regrowth remains low enough in stature, they survive, but when they lose their dominance to taller trees typical of the primary rain forest canopy, they cease to reproduce at that location (see ch.2, §3.2.2).

-If, as seems to be the case, there was little or no agriculture in the Bismarck Archipe- lago before the arrival of the ancestors of Proto Oceanic (POc) speakers (see ch.2, [§4](#s-4) ), then one might infer that there was no secondary regrowth and no grassland in the region in POc times.
-However, regrowth would certainly have occurred in New Britain in the wake of vol- canic eruptions which must on occasion have wiped out tracts of primary forest.
-1 Because grasslands occur primarily in drier areas, there is still very little grassland in the Bismarcks.
+If, as seems to be the case, there was little or no agriculture in the Bismarck Archipelago before the arrival of the ancestors of Proto Oceanic (POc) speakers (see ch.2, §4 ), then one might infer that there was no secondary regrowth and no grassland in the region in POc times.
+However, regrowth would certainly have occurred in New Britain in the wake of volcanic eruptions which must on occasion have wiped out tracts of primary forest.[^1] Because grasslands occur primarily in drier areas, there is still very little grassland in the Bismarcks.

 If, then, there was relatively little secondary forest in the Bismarcks-and what there was would ultimately have returned to primary forest-where were today's secondary forest trees located?
 They would have grown in locations with sufficient gaps in the canopy to let in sunlight.
 The more salt-tolerant grew on the coastal edge of the littoral forest, and others grew along river and stream banks.
 The immediate pre-Oceanic inhabitants of the Bismarcks appear to have led fairly sedentary lives and probably sometimes replanted useful trees closer to their dwellings (see discussion inch.
-2, [§4](#s-4)).
+2, §4).
 Very little is known about their lifestyle except by inference, but they presumably lived in clearings, perhaps especially on low hilltops, and these would also have provided environmen1cs for some oftoday' s secondary forest trees.

 <a id="p-238"></a>